BRUSSELS - Journalismfund is hiring a Project Coordinator for its European Cross-border programme.

 Offices located in Brussels (Belgium).

-Send your CV and a statement of motivation in English as well as the contact details of at least two references to vacancy [at] journalismfund.eu with “Project coordinator – Earth Investigations Programme <name>” in the subject line.
-The applications should be submitted on 7 August 2023 at 1 pm CEST at the latest.
+Send your CV and a statement of motivation in English as well as the contact details of at least two references to vacancy [at] journalismfund.eu with “Project coordinator – ECB grant programme <name>” in the subject line.
+The applications should be submitted on 28 December 2023 at 1 pm CET at the latest.

 Journalismfund Europe is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, colour, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability or age.